top of page

 However, this is where fitness differs from many other businesses, because results are not permanent.
 For example, it's easy to compare two carpenter's abilities to build you a table.
 Once the thing is made, the job is 100% done, and so long as the quality is the same, you'll want the guy who can build it in a week as opposed to a month.

 Fitness on the other hand, tends to have a strong correlation between permanent results and longer time periods permitted to reach them.
 A faster result is not inherently better if we got there in an unsustainable manner.
+After all, most of us want to still have the result in a year's time.

 Therefore when we say fast, we really mean as fast as is possible for a fitness result.
 Usually we are talking weeks, months or even longer (depending on the goal).